MussieBirhane/MussieBirhane/README.md

 ### Hi there 👋 I am Mussie!

-I am a *Structural Engineer* and *Data Scientist* with a special interest in driving sustainability, promoting circular economy and resource efficiency in the built environment using advanced digital technologies.
+I am a *Structural Engineer* and *AI Developer* with a special interest in driving sustainability, promoting circular economy and resource efficiency in the built environment using advanced digital technologies.